Growing Confident Advocates

 We teach children to be advocates for their unique learning style and to be confident in their abilities.
 Our teachers give students the tools and strategies they need to become lifelong learners.

-At Delaware Valley Friends School, students see that they are not the only one who learns like they do - they are not the only one struggling.
-In this environment, students are able to talk openly about their differences and, eventually, those differences become just a part of who they are not ALL of who they are.
-Students discover the freedom to be more than their learning difference (maybe for the first time ever).
+At Delaware Valley Friends School students are able to talk openly about their differences and, eventually, those differences become just a part of who they are not ALL of who they are.
+Students discover the freedom to be more than their learning difference.
 They start to redefine themselves by what they're capable of, what they enjoy, what they can accomplish - not by what they struggle with or what they can't do.

 Metacognition & self-advocacy